MauroMaia/pwManager/README.md

 ## TODOS

-- [ ] Create/Connect to storege only when required.
+- [ ] Create/Connect to storage only when required.
 - [ ] At storage creation time set master user.
 - [ ] Add option an option to save/replace a password
 - [ ] Add a verification to force/list password entries with more than x time.
+- [ ] Remove database specific types to allow view/controller layer to integrate with other storage types.